 This introductory course emphasizes management principles related to the business of sports.
 It includes a brief history of sports administration and an overview of career possibilities in this growing field.
 Offered as needed.
-(To be offered beginning in the fall semester of 1990.)

 ADB 125 Human Relations in Administration (3 credits)